janericlenssen/torch_knnquery/README.md

 Differences to the PointNeRF implementation:
 - standalone
 - implemented as a PyTorch extension instead of using pycuda, directly working on `torch.Tensor` objects
-- Thus, has a clean Python interface
+- thus, has a clean Python interface
 - has batch support
+- sparse ray structure supporting different numbers of valid rays for examples in a batch

 ## Installation